BW PolyureaProtective CoatingsContact

 What information is needed before specifying the system?

-Share the coating area, whether the project is a color steel roof or container shell, metal condition, old coating condition, seam length, screw-hole density, rust treatment method, topcoat color, project location and inspection requirements.
+Share the coating area, whether the project is a color steel roof or container shell, metal condition, old coating condition, seam length, screw-hole density, rust treatment method, topcoat color, exposure condition, project location and inspection requirements.